ybubnov/metalchat/documentation/guides/getting_started.rst

 Writing Application
 ^^^^^^^^^^^^^^^^^^^

+The next step is to write a C++ application.
+In the example below we use method `construct_llama3_1b` that uses various optimizations to load model, and uses default Llama 3.2 configuration.

 At the highlighted line in the code snipped below we use model weights converted in the previous section.